BastionMC/MCWebGUI-Builder/README.md

 > **NIL** - No `*` parts were found.

 This warning ocurrs while running a rearrange built action.
 It is because there are no `non-repeating`, `vertically-repeating` or `horizontally-repeating` parts.
-This can be ignored.
+This can also ocurr when something about your `.xml` file is wrong, maybe an invalid path or one splitter (`|`) less or more.

 ---